filecoin-project/filecoin-docs/content/en/storage-provider/rewards/slashing/index.md

 ---
 title: "Slashing"
 description: "Slashing penalizes storage providers that either fail to provide reliable uptime or act maliciously against the network."
+lead: "Slashing penalizes storage providers that either fail to provide reliable uptime or act maliciously against the network.
+In Filecoin, storage providers are succeptible to two different kinds of slashing: _storage fault slashing_, and _consensus fault slashing_."
 draft: false
 images: []
 type: docs